zhyifei/docs.zh-cn/docs/visual-basic/language-reference/error-messages/object-required.md

 ---
-title: 需要对象 (Visual Basic)
+title: 需要对象
 ms.date: 07/20/2015
 f1_keywords:
 - vbrID424
 ms.assetid: afdc660b-81a5-4c92-ac7e-9c3a3105fc16
-ms.openlocfilehash: 8fdb702a03d4cfe17954d48215c4a16a3bdbcc82
+ms.openlocfilehash: a083ef1bf6f95f46f31786ba54476f54ce882cf2
-ms.sourcegitcommit: 9b552addadfb57fab0b9e7852ed4f1f1b8a42f8e
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: zh-CN
-ms.lasthandoff: 04/23/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "61925666"
+ms.locfileid: "74349667"
 ---
 # <a name="object-required-visual-basic"></a>需要对象 (Visual Basic)
-对属性和方法的引用通常需要显式对象限定符。 这是这种情况。
+References to properties and methods often require an explicit object qualifier.
+This is such a case.

 ## <a name="to-correct-this-error"></a>更正此错误

-1. 检查对对象属性或方法的引用具有有效的对象限定符。 如果未提供一个，指定对象限定符。
+1. Check that references to an object property or method have valid object qualifier.
+Specify an object qualifier if you didn't provide one.

-2. 检查对象限定符的拼写，并确保的程序在其中你正在引用它的部分中将出现的对象。
+2. Check the spelling of the object qualifier and make sure the object is visible in the part of the program in which you are referencing it.

-3. 如果路径提供给主机应用程序的**文件打开**命令，请检查参数是否正确。
+3. If a path is supplied to a host application's **File Open** command, check that the arguments in it are correct.

-4. 检查对象的文档，并确保该操作有效。
+4. Check the object's documentation and make sure the action is valid.

 ## <a name="see-also"></a>请参阅